 Large, open, and airy high ceilings are a common feature of a Pole Barn House.
 It’s possible to add a mezzanine level, timber rafters, or charming nooks to these dwellings because of the enormous amount of vertical space they have.
 There are plenty of windows, skylights, doors, and light furnishings to keep the room feeling open and airy.

 Creative utilization of the second floor is one of the distinguishing qualities of a pole barn house.
-Dormer windows provide a touch of grandeur to these rooms, which may be utilized for sleeping quarters or just as a gathering place for the family.
+Dormer windows or dakkapel provide a touch of grandeur to these rooms, which may be utilized for sleeping quarters or just as a gathering place for the family.

 There are several ways you may expand the living area in your Pole Barn home, including the construction of a basement, which isn’t included in the kit.